Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 Posts the sprint summary to a user-configured Slack channel using the Slack API.

+#### Usage of a devrev feature - commands
+- Commands are used for triggering the snapin created.

+#### Customizable Configuration for Users
+- Users have the flexibility to configure the snap-in by providing their own sprint ID and channel ID, allowing for dynamic setup rather than fixed values.

 ### Tools and Technologies
 #### APIs:
 - DevRev for sprint data tracking (${endpoint}/works.list?type=issue).